The-Scripters-Guild/ForgeWiki/scripting/nodes/ai-advanced/get-ai-character-type.md

 # Get AI Character Type

+## Description
+Returns the Character Type for an AI Unit, such as Grunt Conscript A

 {% hint style="warning" %}
 This article is a stub.
 You can help TSG Forge Wiki by expanding it.
 {% endhint %}